medal-dreams/My-code/README.md

-# U-
-Only use to backup my USB
+It's a space to record my code.